 Digitalisation: In 2024, the IA4TES project was completed, developing more than 60 use cases that rely on AI technologies to facilitate the transformation of the electricity sector towards a predominantly renewable generation, a market environment with active customers, all supported by a smart, secure and expandable grid.
-In addition, a major transformational project, Digital Boost, continued, based on the use of Technologies to foster collaboration between teams and companies in the group.
+In addition, a major transformational project, Digital Boost, continued, based on the use of Technology Platforms, the modernisation of Core systems and the use of digital technologies to foster collaboration between teams and companies in the group.
 This will be facilitated by the accelerated adoption of Cloud technologies and the use of Generative AI.
 In addition, an RCA component has been added to ensure that technology solutions comply with the various compliance, audit and risk frameworks.